Surprising to exactly no one is the fact that London is one of the most famous and highly visited cities in the entire world.

 15. Abbey Road

-Simply enter in the time of your visit and, KAZAM, you’ve just found footage of yourself walking across the legendary, Abbey Road crosswalk.
+So, simply enter in the time of your visit, and, KAZAM, you’ve just found footage of yourself walking across the legendary, Abbey Road crosswalk.

 Address: 3 Abbey RdNW8

 Hours: Open twenty-four hours a day.

 How to Get There: Take the Tube to St. John’s Wood station and walk to the studio/crosswalk from there.

 Nestled atop the “Walkie Talkie” building is this legendary London landmark.

 It sits 155 meters in the air and is a scenic AF, rooftop garden that is filled with ferns, fig-trees, and purple African lilies aplenty.